polterguy/phosphorusfive/README.md

 web application software problems, making all the *"boring"* parts just happen, leaving the fun parts to you.
-The end result being an extremely Agile software solution, facilitating for interchanging any building block as you maintain, which results in you *"orchestrating"* or *"growing"* your software as a conductor or a gardener, rather than having to do all the nitty stuff yourself by hand.
-In addition it facilitattes for you becoming extremely capable of *"reusing"* your code, at an entirely new level, highly unlikely matched in any other frameworks out there.
+The end result being an extremely Agile software solution, facilitating for interchanging any building block as you maintain, which results in you *"orchestrating"* or *"growing"* your software, as a conductor or a gardener, rather than having to do all the nitty stuff yourself by hand.
+In addition it facilitates for you to become extremely capable of *"reusing"* your code, at an entirely new level, highly unlikely matched in any other frameworks out there you've seen previously.

+If you wish to use marketing words, then maybe *"fifth generation programming non-language"* might apply ...

 ## Getting started with p5.lambda